fancycade/tele/SPEC.md

 ### Variables

-Variables are lower case words
+Variables are lower case words with underscores also being allowed.

     a_var = "foobar"
     b_var = 12